Complexity classification of local Hamiltonian problems: Introduction

 \end{itemize} where $J_{ij}$, $K_{ij}$, $\alpha_k$, $\beta_k$ are arbitrary coefficients.
 These results determine the complexity of various special cases of the following general problem, which we call \sham.

-\begin{dfn}[\sham] Let $\mathcal{S}$ be a fixed (finite or infinite) subset of Hermitian matrices on at most $k$ qubits, for some constant $k$.
-The {\sc $\mathcal{S}$-Hamiltonian} problem is the special case of {\sc $k$-local Hamiltonian} where, for each $i$, there exists $\alpha_i \in \R$ such that $\alpha_i H^{(i)} \in \mathcal{S}$.
+\begin{dfn}[\sham] Let $\mathcal{S}$ be a fixed finite set of Hermitian matrices such that each matrix in $\mathcal{S}$ acts on at most $k=O(1)$ qubits, and acts nontrivially on all of these qubits.
+The {\sc $\mathcal{S}$-Hamiltonian} problem is the special case of {\sc $k$\nobreakdash-local Hamiltonian} where, for each $i$, there exists $\alpha_i \in \R$ such that $\alpha_i H^{(i)} \in \mathcal{S}$.
 That is, the overall Hamiltonian $H$ is specified by a sum of matrices $H^{(i)}$, each of which acts non-trivially on at most $k$ qubits, and whose non-trivial part is proportional to a matrix picked from $\mathcal{S}$. \end{dfn}

 We then have the following general question:

 \begin{prob} Given $\mathcal{S}$, characterise the computational complexity of {\sc $\mathcal{S}$-Hamiltonian}. \end{prob}

 We will essentially completely resolve this question in the case where every matrix in $\mathcal{S}$ acts on at most 2 qubits.
 Before we state our results, we observe the following important points about this problem: